zeo210/DavisComputerScienceClubClassPreviewCode/README.md

 ==============================================
 Additional Notes:
+The Webscraper runs on Python 2.
+You will need to install pip, and have it install BeautifulSoup and requests.

+The Webscraper file needs to be modified to parse from the most recent quarter.
+ALSO!!!
+Webscraper parses through an obsolete page - a PDF parser will be created for presentations Spring 2015 and onwards.

 The CSV file created in the webscraper needs to be modified in the manner listed below, and then moved to the presenter program manually.

 CSV Modification: